chakravala/Adapode.jl/README.md

 end
 PoissonAdaptive(refinemesh(0:0.25:1)...,1,0,x->exp(-100abs2(x[2]-0.5)))
 ```
-More general problems for finite element boundary value problems are also enabled by mesh representations imported from external sources.
+More general problems for finite element boundary value problems are also enabled by mesh representations imported from external sources and managed by `Cartan` via `Grassmann` algebra.
 These methods can automatically generalize to higher dimensional manifolds and are compatible with discrete differential geometry.